yatisht/usher/README.md

 We provide instructions below for converting raw genomic sequences in fasta format into VCF for UShER's input.

 ### Generating Multiple Sequence Alignment (MSA)
-Users can generate multiple sequence alignment of the input sequences using [MAFFT](https://mafft.cbrc.jp/alignment/software/) that is already installed with UShER package.
+Users can generate multiple sequence alignment of the input sequences using [MAFFT](https://mafft.cbrc.jp/alignment/software/) that is already [installed](#installing-usher) with UShER package.
 For example, we provide a number of example SARs-CoV-2 sequences in `test/Fasta2UShER` that can be combined in a single fasta file called `combined.fa` and aligned together using the SARS-CoV-2 reference sequence `test/NC_045512v2.fa` as follows:

 ```
 cat ./test/Fasta2UShER/* > ./test/combined.fa
 mafft --thread 10 --auto --keeplength --addfragments ./test/combined.fa ./test/NC_045512v2.fa > ./test/myAlignedSequences.fa
 ```

-For large numbers of sequences, we recommend using Robert Lanfear's [global_profile_alignment.sh](https://github.com/roblanf/sarscov2phylo/blob/master/scripts/global_profile_alignment.sh), which can reduce memory requirements by splitting alignments and performing them in parallel.
+If you have a large number of sequences, we recommend using Robert Lanfear's [global_profile_alignment.sh](https://github.com/roblanf/sarscov2phylo/blob/master/scripts/global_profile_alignment.sh), which can reduce memory requirements by splitting alignments and performing them in parallel.

 ### Converting MSA to VCF

-Users can then use the tool `faToVcf`, which is also installed via UShER's package, to then convert the fasta file containing multiple alignment of input sequences into a VCF.
+Users can then use the tool `faToVcf`, which is also [installed](#installing-usher) via UShER's package, to then convert the fasta file containing multiple alignment of input sequences into a VCF.
 ```
 ./build/faToVcf ./test/myAlignedSequences.fa ./test/test_merged.vcf
 ```

-For SARS-CoV-2 data, we recommend using `problematic_sites_sarsCov2.vcf` for masking [problematic sites](https://virological.org/t/issues-with-sars-cov-2-sequencing-data/473/14) as follows:
+For SARS-CoV-2 data, we recommend downloading `problematic_sites_sarsCov2.vcf` and using it for masking [problematic sites](https://virological.org/t/issues-with-sars-cov-2-sequencing-data/473/14) as follows:

 ```
 wget  https://raw.githubusercontent.com/W-L/ProblematicSites_SARS-CoV2/master/problematic_sites_sarsCov2.vcf